 The Diocese of Gloucester family of schools spans two Local Authorities, two Archdeaconries and nine Deaneries.

 There are a variety of schools across the Diocese, including small rural primary schools with mixed age classes, large city schools, schools with attached nursery provision and wraparound care, as well as All Saints Academy (Secondary).
 Some schools are maintained by the Local Authorities and are designated as either Voluntary Aided or Voluntary Controlled; some schools have entered into a formal agreement as part of a federation or group of schools.
 Other schools are part of a Multi Academy Trust, including Diocese of Gloucester Academies Trust (DGAT).
+Currently there are also 5 schools that are stand alone academies.

 With high aspiration for excellence, we are passionate for all within our family of schools to experience God’s love in a culture of care, dignity and hope.